Importance of translation in software projects

 Imagine how the world would look like if we wouldn't be able to understand other people, to learn other languages.
-How we would communicate to share knowledge, inventions and information?
-How we would react to linguistic alienation and in fear of an unintelligible world out there?
+How would we communicate to share knowledge, inventions, and information?
+How would we react to linguistic alienation and fearing an unintelligible world out there?
 That would probably lead to tragic events in our history, and we would not be where we are today.
-By imagining that terrifying world, I am sure you understand now the importance of translation but how about its meaning?
+By imagining that terrifying world, I am sure you understand now the importance of translation, but how about its meaning?
 Let's step into the extensive universe of translation and its value for all of us.

 Let’s start from the very beginning.
 For sure, you are familiar with the term “translation” but what exactly does it mean?
 Cambridge Dictionary defines it as:

 the activity or process of changing the words of one language into the words in another language that have the same meaning

 So, it’s a process which means that some effort, time, and work is required to meet the objective.
 The goal is to translate the text from the original, so it is perfectly reproduced and understandable in the target language.